"...the use of corporal

 associated with conventional levels of corporal punishment could also

-Unfortunately, the study is recent, and researchers do not yet know what
+Unfortunately, researchers do not yet know what

 level of violence is needed to trigger the negative adult behavior.
 It